-Clarke dedicates Vale promotion to daughter
+Clarke dedicates Vale promotion to late daughter

 From the outset, the recent months, and what Clarke has gone through, defined the day.

-Andy Crosby led the side onto the pitch - a thank-you to the assistant manager who had stepped up as interim boss while Clarke was off on compassionate leave.
+Andy Crosby led the side on to the pitch - a thank-you to the assistant manager who had stepped up as interim boss while Clarke was off on compassionate leave.

 "Andy took over in the hardest circumstances imaginable and with a group of players did a fantastic job," Clarke said.
 "It was fitting for him to take the team out."